leica.gif (74002 bytes)

 Are you smart, motivated and ready to push the limits of your potential?

-Then consider making your move to Florida Institute of Technology.
-With an ideal location in Melbourne, Florida and a dynamic, hands-on educational approach, we’ve earned an outstanding reputation as a research university dedicated to making positive contributions to your future.
+With an ideal location in Melbourne, Florida and a dynamic, hands-on educational approach, we've earned an outstanding reputation as a research university dedicated to making positive contributions to your future.

 The University